PHPOffice/PHPWord/README.md

 ## Features

-With PHPWord, you can create DOCX, ODT, or RTF documents dynamically using your PHP 5.3+ scripts.
+With PHPWord, you can create OOXML, ODF, or RTF documents dynamically using your PHP 5.3.3+ scripts.
 Below are some of the things that you can do with PHPWord library:

 - Set document properties, e.g. title, subject, and creator.
 - Create document sections with different settings, e.g. portrait/landscape, page size, and page numbering